The Dance of Dragons: In Braavos

 Arya Stark detours from her mission given by Jaqen H'ghar to reconnoiter Meryn Trant instead.

 In Meereen

 In the fighting pits, Daenerys Targaryen attends a tournament.
 To her surprise, Jorah is competing, and he wins.
-As he does, the Sons of the Harpy attack the stadium of Daznak's Pit in an attempt to assassinate Daenerys Targaryen, who is rescued by Jorah and her largest dragon, Drogon.
+As he does, the Sons of the Harpy attack the stadium of Daznak's Pit in an attempt to assassinate Daenerys, who is rescued by Jorah and her largest dragon, Drogon.
 Leaving Tyrion Lannister and her retainers behind with awe, Daenerys rides the dragon for the first time and flees the city.

 Production

 Writing

 This episode was adapted for television by series co-creators and showrunners David Benioff and D. B. Weiss.
 It contains content from George R. R. Martin's novel A Dance with Dragons, chapters "The Sacrifice", "The Watcher", and "Daenerys IX".
 It also contains material from the preview chapter "Mercy" from the forthcoming The Winds of Winter.

 Like other episodes this season, "The Dance of Dragons" contains original content not found in Martin's novels.
 This episode features the first instance of containing content that will appear in future, forthcoming novels.
 Martin confirmed to Benioff and Weiss Shireen would be burned to death as a sacrifice in an unpublished future novel.
 Benioff said: "When George first told us about this, it was one of those moments where I remember looking at Dan, it was just, like, god it's so, so horrible, and it's so good in a story sense, because it all comes together."
 Weiss says he believes the decision to kill Shireen in this way is, "entirely [narratively] justified," questioning why "we're all highly selective about which characters deserve our empathy.
 Stannis has been burning people alive for seemingly trivial reasons since season 2."